Chart Color Schemes

 Health performance in Howlong is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Health challenges are prominent in Howlong, with various conditions affecting both younger and older age groups.
-Private health cover is low at approximately 48%, covering around 1,509 individuals, compared to the national average of 55.3%.
+Howlong faces significant health challenges, with various conditions affecting both younger and older age groups.
+Private health cover is low, at approximately 48% of the total population (~1,473 people), compared to the national average of 55.7%.

 Frequently Asked Questions - Health